kermitt2/grobid_client_python/Readme.md

 ## Configuration of the client

 > [!TIP]
-> from version 0.0.12 the `config.json` will be optional, by default the client will connect to the local server.
+> from version 0.0.12 the `config.json` will be optional, by default the client will connect to the local server (`http://localhost:8070`).

 There are a few parameters that can be set with the `config.json` file.